As a youth soccer player, I was always undersized. I was much shorter than most of my peers and had trouble gaining weight.

 - Playing quickly – helped prevent me from getting pushed off of the ball in possession

 - Finding open spaces – reduced the chances I would have to contest a ball in the air

 - Passing and shooting the ball well – because I was forced to play quicker, I needed to make sure my passes and shots were helping my team

 When I finally grew, I had all of these skills at my disposal.
 Plus, the power and size to develop new skills and become an even more well-rounded player.

 Does size matter in soccer?

 One of the things that can set athletes apart is their physical size.
-Being strong and muscular can be a tool used for keeping the ball or winning it back off of other players.
+Being strong and muscular can be a tool to keep the ball or win it back off of other players.

-Smaller players can find spaces and often move more quickly than their more sizable counterparts.
+Smaller players can find spaces and move more quickly than their more sizable counterparts.